Diffusion of Community Fact-Checked Misinformation on Twitter: Conclusion

 \section{Conclusion}

 The spread of misinformation on social media is a pressing societal problem that platforms, policymakers, and researchers continue to grapple with.
 As a countermeasure, recent research proposed to build on crowd wisdom to fact-check social media content.
 In this study, we empirically analyzed the spread of posts that have been fact-checked by the crowd on Twitter's Birdwatch platform.
-Different from earlier studies that have analyzed the spread of misinformation fact-checked by third-party organizations, we find that crowd fact-checked misinformation is less viral than the truth.
+Different from earlier studies that have analyzed the spread of misinformation fact-checked by third-party organizations, we find that crowd fact-checked misleading posts are less viral than not misleading posts.
 Our results also suggest that there are significant differences in virality across different sub-types of misinformation (\eg, factual errors, missing context, satire).
 Altogether, our findings offer insights into how misleading vs. not misleading posts spread and highlight the crucial role of sample selection when studying misinformation on social media.